Incident at the Gaoping Tombs: Background

-The coup d'état
+The coup d'état (Note: The sequence of events as indicated in the wiki is mostly derived from Sima Yi's biography in Jin Shu; in Sanguozhi, the coup is recorded mainly in Cao Shuang's biography, with Pei Songzhi providing additional information via his annotations.
+Vol.75 of Zizhi Tongjian also recorded the event.)

 On 5 February 249, Cao Shuang and his brothers accompanied the emperor Cao Fang on a visit to the Gaoping Tombs (高平陵) to pay respect to the late emperor and Cao Fang's adoptive father, Cao Rui.
 On that day, Sima Yi seized the opportunity to stage a coup d'état against his co-regent.
 He went to Yongning Palace to meet Empress Dowager Guo and ask her to remove Cao Shuang and his brothers from power.
 In the meantime, he ordered his eldest son Sima Shi to lead his troops to the palace gates.
+(Note: According to vol.01 (Sima Yi's biography) of Book of Jin, Sima Shi was in the post of Military Protector of the Palace (中护军) at the time of the coup.
+According to Sima Shi's biography in the same work, before the coup, he had been secretly maintaining a force of about 3000 men.
+For the coup, he managed to gather them within a single morning, and no one knew where they came from.
+Probably of note was that the position of Agriculture General of the Household of Luoyang (洛陽典農中郎將) was first held by his brother Sima Zhao and then by his cousin Sima Wang.
+As the position was also in charge of the tuntian system around the capital, this could have been one of the sources from which the 3000 were drawn from.
+Also, as Military Protector of the Palace, Sima Shi was noted for his objectiveness and impartiality.
+The troops who were dismissed due to his "impartiality" could have been another source of manpower.)
 After meeting the empress dowager, Sima Yi went to the camp where Cao Shuang's troops were based.
 Yan Shi (嚴世), one of Cao Shuang's subordinates, prepared to fire an arrow at Sima Yi but his colleague Sun Qian (孫謙) stopped him and said, "We wouldn't know what will happen."
 This process repeated three times.
+(Note: According to Sima Fu's biography in Jin Shu, he joined Sima Shi at the palace gates, and was later rewarded for his efforts.
+However, vol.75 of Zizhi Tongjian did not record that Fu was involved in the coup; it did record that Sima Zhao was involved in the plotting.)